hbc/NGS_Data_Analysis_Course/sessionV/lessons/03_peak_calling_spp.md

 > ### Parallel processing with SPP
 >
 > When working with large datasets it can be beneficial to use multiple cores during some of the more computationally intensive processes.
-In order to do so, you will need to install the `snow` packagein R. Using snow you can initialize a cluster of nodes for parallel processing (in the example below we have a cluster of 8 nodes). *See "snow" package manual for details.* This cluster variabel can then be used as input to functions that allow for parallel processing.
+In order to do so, you will need to install the `snow` packagein R. Using snow you can initialize a cluster of nodes for parallel processing (in the example below we have a cluster of 8 nodes). *See `snow` package manual for details.* This cluster variable can then be used as input to functions that allow for parallel processing.
 >
 > 	`library(snow)`
 >
 > 	`cluster <- makeCluster(8)`